 - Anticonvulsant – reduces or prevents epileptic seizures

-- Strong Antispasmodic – preventing or easing muscle spasms or cramps
+- Strong Antispasmodic – prevents or eases muscle spasms or cramps

 - Mild Analgesic – relieves pain